 In dental practice the dentist does not provide food and shelter to team members, but does provide the income to purchase them.
-Applying Maslow’s theory, the most productive way to compensate team members is to provide an income that is at least competitive, if not more than other practices.
-The competitive compensation includes not only a higher base salary but also the addition of profit sharing or partnership pay.
+Applying Maslow’s theory, the most productive way to compensate team members is to provide an income that is at least competitive, if not more than other practices in the market area.
+The competitive compensation includes not only a higher base salary but also the addition of profit sharing or “partnership” pay.
 Most team members need the security of a regular salary.
 They do not want the insecurity of wages based on commission based on profit, which in profitable times may provide the team member with higher wages but in less profitable times with lower wages.
 A compromise is to compensate team members with a base salary and motivate them by allowing them to share in the profits, just as if they were partners in the practice.

 “The need to make my own decisions.”